2013 – Gluten Free Living

-We serve this dish over plump, whole grain brown rice.
+We serve this dish over plump, whole grain brown rice or basmati rice.
 Hawaiian Chicken is an elegant dish to serve company, but we like it for family dinners, too.

 Here’s what I did.

-Cut four boneless, skinless chicken breasts down into bite-sized pieces.
+Cut four to six boneless, skinless chicken breasts down into bite-sized pieces.
 Dredge chicken pieces in cornstarch.
 The recipe originally called for 1/4 cup.
-I know I used at least 1 full cup plus some, in order to get all the meat dredged appropriately!
+I know I used at least 1 full cup plus some, in order to get all the meat dredged properly!

 Heat oil in extra large skillet or sauteuse pan.
+(I love using enameled cast iron).
 Place chicken pieces in hot oil and saute 7-10 minutes over medium heat until chicken pieces are cooked through.
 Using a lid may help to cook the chicken pieces through more quickly.
 You will have to stir frequently to prevent chicken from sticking.